RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

 # Assumptions Ledger (release/arxiv)

-This ledger summarizes what is discharged by which external layer after the beta de-axiomatization.
+This ledger summarizes what is discharged by which external layer after beta gate integration and inertia/E bundling.

 ## A/B/C (analytic packages, discharged externally)
 - A: `Alpha.SpectralAssumptionsAlpha` and related spectral bounds (hb tail / pointwise data) from the paper A package.